 Many incorporated cities in Oregon have a municipal court as authorized by charter and state law.
 Municipal courts have concurrent jurisdiction with circuit and justice courts over all violations and misdemeanors committed or triable in the city in which the court is located.
 They do not have jurisdiction over felonies.
 Municipal courts primarily hear traffic violations and crimes; violations of municipal codes and ordinances, including animal, high grass and trash nuisances; vehicle impoundments and forfeitures; and parking and pedestrian violations.
 They also hear certain minor tobacco, liquor and drug violations.

-Municipal courts may be a court of record, although most are not, due to the additional cost of a court reporter or audio equipment.
+Municipal courts may be a court of record, although most are not.
 Municipal court procedures are controlled to a large extent by state law.